istio/istio.io/_blog/2018/v1alpha3-routing.md

 In addition to its expanded generality, `ServiceEntry` includes several other improvements over `EgressRule` including the following:

+1. A single `ServiceEntry` can configure multiple service endpoints, which previously would have required multiple `EgressRules`.
-1. The resolution mode for a service is now configurable (`PASSTHROUGH`, `STATIC`, or `DNS`).
+2. The resolution mode for the endpoints is now configurable (`PASSTHROUGH`, `STATIC`, or `DNS`).
-2. One or more (different) external endpoints can be configured to implement a “virtual” external service.
 3. Secure HTTP services (automatic TLS upgrade) can now be accessed using standard https (e.g., `https://secureservice.com/` instead of `http://secureservice.com:443/`.
-4. Multiple CIDR subsets can now be included in a single `ExternalService` configuration.

 ## Creating and deleting v1alpha3 route rules